demogitjava/dockerdnsserver/README.md

 Docker DNS Server
 ============================================================

-used operating system in Debain:11.6
+used operating system in Debain 11.6

 The used IDE is
 Apache NetBeans